While the tech field offers high-paying, fast-growing jobs, Black computer science professionals are underrepresented in the field.

 The tech organizations below offer support and encourage current and aspiring Black tech professionals.
 Students can find educational opportunities, ways to connect with other Black tech workers, and career information.
 Some groups also provide scholarships, organize events, and publish professional newsletters and journals.

 Started in 2012, the Hidden Genius Project connects young Black men with local tech jobs.
 The organization provides skills training, mentorship, and other experiences that prepare them for careers in the global tech industry.
-Hidden Genius offers intensive immersions, catalyst programs, on-site community programming, and youth educators.
+Hidden Genius offers intensive immersions, catalyst programs, on-site community programming, and support from youth educators.

 An alumni venture seed fund helps young entrepreneurs launch their projects.